Section 504 of the Rehabilitation Act

 How is a 504 Plan different than an IEP?

 A 504 Plan is a document that provides accommodations only.
-There are no Special Ed services attached to a 504.
-An IEP (Individualized Education Plan) outlines learning goals and how the special education staff will help the child meet those goals.
+There are no special education services attached to a 504.
+An IEP (Individualized Education Program) outlines learning goals and how the special education staff will help the child meet those goals.
 An IEP might include accommodations too, but they are listed as part of the methods for helping a kid reach their learning goals.